-There has been a shift in traditional UK property markets from commercial and retail to a more residential.
-Shropshire's agricultural status and location being in a commuter belt for larger conurbations such as Birmingham, Liverpool and Manchester shapes the economic development drivers to encourage business and growth in the area.
-The local market in Shropshire remains stable with steady growth the Council continues to release vacant properties where appropriate for disposal.
+There has been a shift in traditional UK property markets from commercial and retail to more residential.
+Shropshire's rural status and location being in a commuter belt for larger conurbations such as Birmingham, Liverpool and Manchester shapes the economic development drivers to encourage business and growth in the area.
+The local property market in Shropshire remains stable with steady growth, the Council continues to support through economic growth initiatives including investment in infrastructure and the release of surplus properties where appropriate for disposal.

-Estate - Key National and Local Policy drivers 2020 -2025
+Estate - Key National and Local Policy drivers 2020-2025